 My name is Sean F. Cashbaugh.
 My pronouns are he/him/his.
-I’m an interdisciplinary scholar with expertise in American cultural history, cultures of American Leftist radicalism, political aesthetics, cultural theory, and twentieth century underground cultures.
-I am a postdoctoral lecturer in the Princeton Writing Program at Princeton University.
+I’m an interdisciplinary scholar with expertise in American literary cultural history, cultures of American Leftist radicalism, political aesthetics, cultural theory, science fiction, and twentieth century underground cultures.
 I completed my doctorate in American Studies in the Department of American Studies at the University of Texas at Austin, where I also received certification in the graduate portfolio program in cultural studies at the Américo Paredes Center for Cultural Studies.
 My writing has appeared in Lateral: Journal of the Cultural Studies Association, the Journal for the Study of Radicalism, Quarterly Horse: A Journal of Brief American Studies, Syllabus, H-Net Commons, In Media Res, The End of Austin, WorkingUSA: The Journal of Labor and Society, and Science & Society: A Journal of Marxist Thought and Analysis.
-I’ve taught courses about writing and rhetoric, science fiction, American Marxism, and dissent in American culture.
+I’ve taught courses about writing and rhetoric, science fiction, the idea of the future, American Marxism, and dissent in American culture.

 I have two major research projects underway.
 The first, based on my dissertation, is a monograph tentatively titled Underground Culture: Excavating the History of an Alternative.
 It explores the emergence of the idea of “the underground” as a cultural concept in postwar America.
 The second explores the relationship between culture and labor-power in cultural studies to develop a theory of culture’s socially reproductive capacities.